 Jon Hendricks was born in Toledo, Ohio in 1921.
 He was a preacher’s son, which may say something about the singer’s gift of gab.
 He started singing at a very young age, and soon became famous as a child star around Toledo.
 At the time, he received one of the best jazz educations around: private lessons with his neighbor, jazz pianist Art Tatum.

+This song is called “Moody’s Mood For Love,” with new lyrics by Eddie Jefferson, and performed by the mysterious one-hit wonder known as King Pleasure.
 This is the art of vocalese, adding new lyrics to an existing instrumental jazz solo.
 Hendricks said that hearing this new vocalese style struck a chord in his soul.
 It was from then on he focused his songwriting energy on composing vocalese lyrics.

 In 1954, he recorded one of his first attempts at vocalese lyrics alongside King Pleasure and Eddie Jefferson.
 It was the Stan Getz tune “Don’t Be Afraid.”
 Hendricks had a way of taking just the title of the song and constructing an entire story around it.
 In this case though, he made one alteration to make it fit with Getz’s music: he changed the title from “Don’t Be Afraid” to “Don’t Get Scared.”